eugenia1984/UTN-FRSR-Programacion/2do_anio_1er_semestre/ingles_3/specific_vocabulary_and_structures.md

 ### 5.Complete the job description with the correct form of the verbs in brackets.

 **a**.
-A Computer systems analyst (be) ... ... responsible for studying computer systems and designing new systems that are more efficient and effective.
+A Computer systems analyst (be) ...
+IS ... responsible for studying computer systems and designing new systems that are more efficient and effective.

 **b**.
-A Systems analysts typically (handle) ... ... technology upgrades.
+A Systems analysts typically (handle) ...
+HANDLE ... technology upgrades.

 **c**.
-Computer systems analysts (spend) ... ... a great deal of time reviewing new technologies.
+Computer systems analysts (spend) ...
+SPEND ... a great deal of time reviewing new technologies.

 **d**.
-Computer network architects (be) ... ... responsible for designing, building, and managing data and communications networks.
+Computer network architects (be) ...
+ARE ... responsible for designing, building, and managing data and communications networks.

 **e**.
-This is a complex role that (require) ... ... a great deal of technological expertise.
+This is a complex role that (require) ...
+REQUIRE ... a great deal of technological expertise.

 **f**.
-A computer network architect (be) ... ... responsible for ensuring that an organization’s network is fast, efficient, and available full-time.
+A computer network architect (be) ...
+IS ... responsible for ensuring that an organization’s network is fast, efficient, and available full-time.

 **g**.
-An Information security analyst (protect) ... ... an organization’s sensitive data.
+An Information security analyst (protect) ...
+PROTECTS ... an organization’s sensitive data.

 **h**.
-An information security analyst also (design) ... ..., then (deploy) ... ..., and (maintain) ... ... security measures.
+An information security analyst also (design) ...
+DESIGN..., then (deploy) ...
+DEPLOY ..., and (maintain) ...
+MANTAIN ... security measures.

 ---